 Apply oil to your hair about an hour before you play Holi, to maximize the penetration of the oil into the scalp.
 Oil prevents the colour from settling down into your hair, thus, making it easier to remove later on.
 It also acts as a shield by providing protection from chemicals and dirt, and can help in preventing your hair from becoming dry and frizzy due to prolonged exposure to colours and the sun.
 Oil forms the covering on hair and protects the hair.

-Use Jaborandi hair oil or almond oil to hair.
+Use Jaborandi hair oil or almond oil on hair.

 2) Cover your tresses